• Skip to main content

 Biking

 Bike hire is quite popular amongst the things to do in Rottnest.
 You can hire your bicycle from the mainland before you sail or once on the island.
-If you are looking for a more complete adventure, check out this snorkelling and bike tour.
+We like this option that includes the return ferry trip and bicycle hire.
+Reserve your ferry and bicycle hire here.

 Hiking